Wildlife of Canada: Conservation

 Approximately 12.1 percent of the nation's landmass and freshwater are considered conservation areas, including 11.4 percent designated as protected areas.
 Approximately 13.8 percent of Canada's territorial waters are conserved, including 8.9 percent designated as protected areas.
 Terrestrial areas conserved have increased by 65 percent in the 21st century, while marine areas conserved have increased by more than 3,800 percent.
 Conservation and protected areas have different mandates depending on the organization which manages them, with some areas having a greater focus on ecological integrity, historical preservation, public usage, scientific research, or a combination of usages.
 Some regions within Canada's largest conserved areas are heavily commercialized featuring grand buildings such as the Banff Springs Hotel and Chateau Lake Louise.

 Canada established the world's first national park management agency the Dominion Parks Branch now Parks Canada in 1911.
 In 1916, Canada and the United States signed the Migratory Birds Convention, which regulates the hunting of transcontinental migratory birds under the Migratory Birds Convention Act.
 The Canada Wildlife Act of 1973 goal is research on wildlife with a focus on larger species.
 The 1985 Fisheries Act regulates fishing, including the conservation and protection of fish and their spawning grounds.
 The National Marine Conservation Areas Act established a system of national marine conservation areas in 2002.

 The primary focus of the Canadian national parks system is to preserve ecological integrity.
 National Marine Conservation Areas, while also under federal control, do not afford the same level of protection.
-The Canadian Wildlife Service, a division of Environment and Climate Change Canada, manages the National Wildlife Areas, Marine Wildlife Areas, and Migratory Bird Sanctuaries for the protection of wildlife.
+The Canadian Wildlife Service, a division of Environment and Climate Change Canada, manages the National Wildlife Areas and Migratory Bird Sanctuaries for the protection of wildlife.
 Provincial and territorial governments also protect areas within their boundaries.
 Urban parks in Canada are operated by municipal governments for public recreation and foliage preservation in cities.
 Some areas such as the Polar Bear Pass, are co-managed and overseen by government and local indigenous agencies.

 Canada's 18 UNESCO Biosphere Reserves covers a total area of 235,000 km2.
 Canada's first national park, Banff National Park established in 1885, spans 6,641 km2 of mountainous terrain, with many glaciers and ice fields, dense coniferous forest, and alpine landscapes.
 Canada's oldest provincial park, Algonquin Provincial Park established in 1893, covers an area of 7653.45 km2 is dominated by old-growth forest with over 2,400 lakes and 1,200 kilometers of streams and rivers.
 Lake Superior National Marine Conservation Area is the world's largest freshwater protected area spanning roughly 10000 km2 of lakebed, its overlaying freshwater, and associated shoreline on 60 km2 of islands and mainland's.
 Canada's largest national wildlife region is the Scott Islands Marine National Wildlife Area, which spans 11570.65 km2, protects critical breeding and nesting habitat for over 40 percent of British Columbia's seabirds.